SvenGroot/Ookii.CommandLine/docs/Tutorial.md

 `DescriptionAttribute` for our class, which was the application description before, is now the description of the command.

-There is a second command, "version," which is automatically added unless there already is a command with that name.
+There is a second command, "version", which is automatically added unless there already is a command with that name.
 It does the same thing as the "-Version" argument before.

 Let's see the usage help for our command: